Does 1 Corinthians 8:6 include Jesus in the Shema?

 priests to His God and Father

-In the Trinitarian interpretation of 1 Corinthians 8:6, Paul contradicted the Shema.
 The main point of the Shema is monotheism, namely that “YHWH, our God, YHWH is one.”
-In the New Testament, the Father and Jesus are two Persons with two separate wills.
+In the New Testament, the Father and Jesus are two Persons with distinct minds and wills.
 For example:

 Jesus prayed to His Father.
 “He spent the whole night in prayer to God” (Luke 6:12; cf. John 17:1).